Regarding the Plan

 Nevertheless, after they shall be nursed by the Gentiles, and the Lord has lifted up his hand upon the Gentiles and set them up for a standard, and their children have been carried in their arms, and their daughters have been carried upon their shoulders, behold these things of which are spoken are temporal; for thus are the covenants of the Lord with our fathers; and it meaneth us in the days to come, and also all our brethren who are of the house of Israel (1 Nephi 22:6).

 Those days to come are the latter days.
 That standard is the restored church.
-And yet Nephi was claiming it for his people (“and it meaneth us”), as well as all the house of Israel.
+Nephi was claiming it for his people (“and it meaneth us”), as well as all the house of Israel.
 Later Nephi asked his brother Jacob to speak to his brothers about the same prophecy.

 And now, behold, I would speak unto you concerning things which are, and which are to come; wherefore, I will read you the words of Isaiah.
 And they are the words which my brother has desired that I should speak unto you.
 And I speak unto you for your sakes, that ye may learn and glorify the name of your God.